snoobysnoofy/chess-video-downloader/README.md

 ```
 python chessdl.py
 ```
-3. Enter the URL of the page containing the lesson videos when prompted.
+3. Enter the URL of the video or lesson you want to download.

 4. The script will start downloading the lesson videos to a new directory in the current working directory.